TheTHINGYEEE/BridgingPractice/README.md

 2. **Suggest Features:** Have an idea for a cool new feature?
 Tell us about it in the Issues page.
 3. **Code Contributions:** Experienced Java developer?
 Fork the repository, make your changes, and submit a pull request.

+## TODO
+Make the plugin more usable with other plugins.
+Make a specfic API for easy implementation of other addons and such.
+Make a ModeManager for easy implemnetation of other gamemodes.

 ## License
 This project is licensed under the GPL-3.0 License - see the [LICENSE]("https://github.com/TheTHINGYEEE/BridgingPractice/blob/main/LICENSE") file for details.